 - 19:37 - A supporter asks Jon whether he chose the wrong team against Wimbledon on Tuesday.
 Jon says he had five strikers when he arrived, but has unexpectedly lost Devante Cole and Mo Faal during the window.
 He said he had planned to take Faal off against Bolton after an hour but he suffered an injury just before.
 He says he played Ben Waine on the right, so was effectively down to two.
 He adds that Dajaune Brown was feeling his hamstring against Leyton Orient so brought on Jayden Stockley and had to change shape.
 He says the team found a way to get a result that day, but knows it's not sustainable.
 He likes playing 4-3-3 and wants to play the way we played against Bolton, but wanted to match up Wimbledon on our pitch, and that continuing with a 4-3-3 would risk 'breaking' his wingers.
 He says he may have to bleed in Andre Gray but that he wants to run in behind and work hard for the team; he says Martin Sherif is a 'running 9', which is what he likes in his teams.
 Jon wants to connect with supporters and works with a flat hierarchy, with staff supporting him and vice versa - he wants the same with supporters.
 He discusses his 'non-negotiables' including the KPIs he has set for his players, and believes his players are competing.
 He says that not scoring goals is putting pressure on the defence, and accepts that quality in the final third on Tuesday wasn't good enough, but adds the context that Devante Cole had contributed 42% of the teams goals (via goals/assists) before leaving.
 He says he will work as hard as he can for this club and receives a round of applause from the room.

 - 19:52 - A supporter asks why we sent Ruari Paton out on loan.
-Jon says he thinks Ruari is a great person but feels he doesn't work hard enough and didn't do the non-negotiables against Bolton, as an example.
+Jon says he thinks Ruari is a great person but feels he doesn't work hard enough and didn't do the non-negotiables against Bolton, as an example - something he discussed with the player.
 He says the club's new recruits have goals in them so we can address the lack of goals.

 - 19:53 - A supporter says he feels we don't shoot enough and asks for Jon's view.
 Jon responds by saying there was probably only one shot from outside the box on Tuesday, and that Wimbledon got back into shape well.
 He agrees, but says it's something we are working on.
 He says he wants players putting the ball into the box and arriving into the space - he says he believes we will get there but that it's a work in progress.